ACL Tears and Reconstruction: What to Expect

 The surgery typically takes 1-2 hours and you will be able to go home the same day.
 You will likely feel tired for several days following surgery.
 Your knee and the site of the incisions will be swollen.
 There may also be bruising around the site.

 Often a brace and crutches are used for the first several weeks.
 Expect 2-4 weeks before you can put weight on your leg and then 2-9 months with a physical therapist building back strength and range of motion.
 Physical therapy is usually started right away and is a very important part of the recovery process.
 Physical therapy will work on getting full range of motion and strength back in the knee.
 Your surgeon will see you at regular intervals throughout the recovery process and will work with your physical therapist to determine the ideal time to allow you to progress through the various stages of recovery.
-Most patients are able to get back performing all the sports and activities they did prior to the injury once fully recovered.
+Most patients are able to get back to performing all the sports and activities they did prior to the injury once fully recovered.
 While regular, day-to-day activities can often resume within 12 weeks, full recovery may take 6 months to a year.

-The material contained on this site is for informational purposes only and DOES NOT CONSTITUTE THE PROVIDING OF MEDICAL ADVICE, and is not intended to be a substitute for independent professional medical judgment, advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified healthcare providers with any questions or concerns you may have regarding your health.
+Disclaimer: The information on this site is for general informational purposes only and is not intended as medical advice.
+It should not be used as a substitute for professional diagnosis, treatment, or medical judgment.
+Always consult a physician or qualified healthcare provider with any questions you may have about a medical condition or treatment.